ljkrajewski/HiDream-I1-nf4/README.md

 As you can see, this is a fork of a fork for us poor folk who don't have a GPU with 20GB of VRAM to play with.
 The idea is to be able to run this in Google Colab.

-You'll need an L4 instance (min 20GB VRAM required).
+To run, open _HiDream_4bq.ipynb_ in Colab (there's a button in the file you can use).
+It uses an L4 instance (min 20GB VRAM required).
 Be warned, the initial install when you start the notebook takes quite a while, but be patient and it'll eventually finish.
 When it's done, restart the session and run the next frame to get the gradio interface, then have fun!

 # HiDream-I1 4Bit Quantized Model